shivam-616/QR-Driven-Queue-Automation/README.md

 * **Live User View**: Users see their position in the queue update in real-time without needing to refresh the page, thanks to **Spring WebSockets** and **STOMP**.
 * **QR Code Generation**: Automatically generates a unique QR code for each queue, allowing users to join instantly by scanning it with their mobile device.
 * **RESTful API with Swagger UI**: A fully documented API for programmatic interaction, with a beautiful Swagger UI interface.
-* **Cloud-Native & Ready for Deployment**: Easily deployable as a Docker container and configured for cloud platforms like Google Cloud Run.
+* **Cloud-Native & Ready for Deployment**: Dockerized application using Eclipse Temurin images, ready for Google Cloud Run.

 ## 🛠️ Technology Stack